-In some instances, people put off acting on a decision they already made.
-You just got through the stress and chaos of the holidays.
+In some instances, people put off acting on a decision they already made, waiting to get past the stress and chaos of the holidays.
 With family around, the kids out of school, and celebrations, some people put on a brave face and power through.
-Maybe you tried for one last happy holiday and didn’t want to ruin the festivities.
+Maybe you tried for one last happy holiday and didn’t want to ruin the festive mood.

 In other cases, holidays may be the proverbial straw that broke the camel’s back.
 All the additional anxiety and activity put increased pressure on a marriage.
 For a relationship that’s already in trouble, a big fight or strained family gathering may become a breaking point.

-Financial concerns can also play a part.
+Financial concerns also often play a part.
 Holiday spending and expensive travel arrangements can exacerbate money concerns and lead to friction.
 Some people get significant end-of-year bonuses.
-And by waiting until the new year, the divorce doesn’t impact taxes from the previous year.
+And by waiting until the new year, the divorce doesn’t impact taxes from the previous one.